Z-siteA Companion to the Works of Louis Zukofsky

 Note on the Text: There are two distinct printings of the Dalkey Archive edition of Collected Fiction (1990), which effects some of the pagination, although there is no indication of the difference in the later reset printing.
 In both printings, Little is photostatted from the original Grossman publication (1970), while the additional stories collected as It Was were first set in a different and somewhat unsightly type, which apparently is why the latter was reset to make a more uniform looking volume in 1997.
 As a result, the pagination is the same for Little, but different for the other stories, although this does not affect the references below for “It Was.”
 In the paperback editions, the earlier printing has an all-white cover with a full front cover photo of LZ, while the 1997 printing has a mostly black cover with the photo of LZ reduced and cropped.

-181 We lived then opposite the park…: at the time this story was written, the Zukofskys lived at 1088 East 180th Street in the Bronx, facing the southern end of the Bronx Park, next to the Bronx River that runs through the park—the river forms an impressive gorge with cascade as LZ describes.
-Also as LZ mentions, the Bronx Zoo inside the park was one of the first in the US to introduce a non-cage concept with the opening of African Plains in 1941.
+181 We lived then opposite the park…: at the time this story was written, the Zukofskys lived at 1088 East 180th Street in the Bronx, where they moved as newlyweds in Sept.
+1939.
+Their apartment faced the southern end of the Bronx Park, next to the Bronx River that runs through the park—the river forms an impressive gorge with cascades as LZ describes.
+As LZ mentions, the Bronx Zoo inside the park was one of the first in the US to introduce a non-cage concept with the opening of African Plains in May 1941.
 The Parks Commissioner of New York City from 1933-1960 was Robert Moses (1888-1981), who during LZ’s lifetime radically and controversially changed the face of greater NYC.

 183 stereoscope: an optical instrument with two eyepieces used to create a three-dimensional effect with two photographs of the same scene taken at slightly different angles (AHD).
 The word also appears in “Thanks to the Dictionary” (CSP 279) and “A”-13.298.21.